-You must wait for the completion of write to the Snoop Control Register before testing the change_pending bit.
+Wait for the completion of the write to the Snoop Control Register before testing the change\pending bit.

 This register indicates whether:

 - There are any changes to the enables that have not yet been applied. - A slave interface has been disabled for future snoop and DVM messages, but has outstanding AC requests.